Distributionally Robust Gaussian Process Regression and Bayesian Inverse Problems: Proofs of Theorems and Additional Details

 where $\pi$ is the optimal coupling between the marginals $P_0$ and $P$, and \ssw{Need to assume that $\mathcal H_{\tilde w}$ embeds continuously into $\mathcal C(\mathcal D)$, make precise in Assumption 2.3.
 Say we use assumption 2.3}

-where the second inequality comes from Assumption~\ref{assmp:operator}(ii), while the third inequality comes from Assumption~\ref{assmp:operator2} \ssw{Just quote Assumption 2.4!!!!} and the fact that\ssw{'the fact that'.
+where the second inequality comes from Assumption~\ref{assmp:operator2} \ssw{Just quote Assumption 2.4!!!!} and the fact that\ssw{'the fact that'.
 We need to use correct grammar!!} $b-b^0-\sum_{n=1}^N\langle b-b^0,e_n\rangle e_n$ is in the space spanned by $\{e_n\}_{n=N+1}^\infty$.
 For the first two terms in~\eqref{eq:nogapsplit}, we write

 Thus for any feasible $P$ in $\mathcal{W}(\delta)$, we have

 Note that

 Also, by Cauchy-Schwarz, we obtain